FriendsOfREDAXO/redaxo-mit-bimmelbam/README.md

 __Check the `docker-compose.yml` file:__

 All we need for our local Docker setup is the one `docker-compose.yml` file in our project root folder.
 It contains the Docker configuration.
-For easiest setup make sure to use the `docker-compose.yml` coming with bimmelbam.
-If you want to use one of the recipes provided by docker-redaxo you’ll need to edit ports (20080 instead of 80) and folders (app instead of html) according to bimmelbam’s requirements.
+For easiest setup make sure to use the file coming with Bimmelbam.
+_Hint: If you want to use one of the [recipes provided by docker-redaxo](https://github.com/FriendsOfREDAXO/docker-redaxo/tree/master/recipes), you’ll need to edit ports (`20080` instead of `80`) and folders (`app` instead of `html`) according to bimmelbam’s requirements._

 Afterwards, just start it up: